Rovinj: Economy

 The main economic activity in Rovinj is tourism and during peak season (May–September), its bars, restaurants and art galleries work long hours, while operating limited hours off-season.

 The busiest area is the very centre of Rovinj, extending from the main bus station towards the old part of town, where most bars and clubs are located.

-The town's main central thoroughfare is the fully pedestrian Carrera Street, with many independent shops and art galleries.
+The town's main central thoroughfare is the fully pedestrian Carera Street, with many independent shops and art galleries.
 A farmer's market is located at the edge of the historic part of town, near Valdibora Square.

 According to data compiled by Istria Tourist Board, Rovinj is the second biggest tourist destination in the county, in terms of overnight stays.
-The two closest airports are in Pula/Pola (Croatia) and Trieste (Italy).
-During the summer season, low-cost airlines such as Ryanair operate direct flights from western Europe to both airports.
+The two closest airports are in Pula (Croatia) and Trieste (Italy).
+During the summer season, low-cost airlines, such as Ryanair, operate direct flights from western Europe to both airports.
 Easyjet operates flights between cities in the United Kingdom and Pula in the summer months.

 There are numerous hotels in the town itself, and beds are abundant though usually overbooked in the summer months.
-Accommodation ranges from private rooms or apartments to bungalows, camping sites and 2 to 5 star hotels.
+Accommodation ranges from private rooms or apartments to bungalows, camping sites and 2- to 5-star hotels.
 The city also has three luxury, 5-star hotels: Hotel Monte Mulini, Hotel Lone and Grand Park Hotel Rovinj, all owned by hotel group Maistra.
 Apart from hotels on the mainland, there are also a handful of hotels on small islands surrounding Rovinj which are linked to the mainland by boats which go from the city centre to the hotel on the islands.